 One of our most used and enjoyed off-grid systems is our Big Berkey water purifier.
 How do we use it from day to day and how do we like it?
 Here’s what we’ve discovered after

-one yeartwo years of using our Big Berkey off the grid.
+one yearfour years of using our Big Berkey off the grid.

 Several years back, my husband and I were working on the plans for our off-grid cordwood home.
 As we looked at our building site and started figuring out what systems we might have in place for power and water, it became clear that we were too far from the road to reasonably connect to grid water.

 Instead, we opted for rainwater catchment with a cistern.
 Obviously, the rainwater doesn’t come in pure and clean.
-Even with preventative measures put in place, like first flush diverters, the water that gets to the cistern is often full of stuff you wouldn’t want to drink.
+Even if you put in preventative measures, like first flush diverters, the water that gets to the cistern is often full of stuff you wouldn’t want to drink.
 Think dirt, dead bugs, bird droppings, and the microorganisms that accompany all that.
-We have a single-stage particulate filter that removes the dirt and such from the water as it enters the house, but what about the microorganisms that make it past the filter?
+We have a two-stage particulate filter that removes the dirt and such from the water as it enters the house, but what about the microorganisms that make it past the filter?

 For that, we ultimately purchased a Big Berkey water purification system and LOVE it!
 We joke that it’s like the fourth member of our family.
 In this post, I’m going to show you exactly what it is, how our family uses it, what we DON’T like, and the info you need to decide if it’s right for your family.